vhaghani26/epigenerator/README.md

 This directory documents the time it took each job to run.
 This could help inform future decisions about time allocations in SLURM should you need to adjust the time for a submitted job.

+### `01_genomes/`

+This directory contains the primary genome you want to align your data to as well as whatever genomes you want to screen your samples for using FastQ-Screen.

 ### `01_raw_sequences/`

 This directory contains the merged sequences for each sample, separated into forward (`{sample}_1.fq.gz`) and reverse (`{sample}_2.fq.gz`) reads.